 The adoption fees cover the following medical costs:

-You can come and visit the animals during our open hours on Saturday, Sunday and Monday 2-4 p.m.
+You can come and visit the animals during our open hours on Saturday and Sunday from 2-4 p.m.
 Or you can make an appointment with Perry County Humane Society by calling 618-542-DOGS or

 Why should you adopt?